 You will discover a great deal about your personal learning strengths and challenges, including particular strategies that work best for you, and you will gain confidence in your ability to tackle a new language as you work with a native speaker of another language.
 (For most of our SLA students, their language helper is a native speaker of their target language.)

 In this component, we help you to pronounce your target language more accurately.
-Through one-on-one coaching, we always focus on the target host language of the learner, and always customize the learning to fit what the learner needs, does not need, what they already know, and what they don’t know.
+Through one-on-one coaching via video call, we always focus on the target host language of the learner, and always customize the learning to fit what the learner needs, does not need, what they already know, and what they don’t know.

 The goals are to help learners: